roopikarisam/roopikarisam.github.io/research.md

   - image_path: /assets/images/rta.jpg
     alt: "placeholder image 2"
     title: "Rocking the Academy"
-    excerpt: "A podcast bringing you conversations with the very best truth tellers who are formulating a new vision for the future of higher education"
+    excerpt: "A podcast bringing listeners conversations with the very best truth tellers who are formulating a new vision for the future of higher education"
     url: "/rta"
     btn_label: "Read More"
     btn_class: "btn--inverse"